vaadin/vaadin-gradle-plugin/README.md

 | 0.8.0                        | All other Vaadin 14 LTS versions (recommended) |
 | -                            | Vaadin 15 and 16 are unsupported |
 | 0.17.0.0 (to be released)    | Vaadin 17 and higher |

-Vaadin recommends using the latest Vaadin LTS version.

 ## Tasks